Kevin Pillar Preview, Player Props: Braves vs. Rockies

 Rockies Pitching Rankings

-- The Rockies' 5.54 team ERA ranks 29th across all MLB pitching staffs.
+- The 7.2 strikeouts per nine innings compiled by the Rockies pitching staff ranks last in the league.

-- Rockies pitchers combine to allow 188 total home runs at a rate of 1.4 per game (second-most in the league).
+- The Rockies have a 5.58 team ERA that ranks 29th among all MLB pitching staffs.

-- The Rockies are sending Gomber (9-9) out for his 27th start of the season as he aims for his 10th victory.
-He is 9-9 with a 5.48 ERA and 86 strikeouts through 136 1/3 innings pitched.
+- Rockies pitchers combine to give up 191 total home runs at a clip of 1.4 per game (second-most in baseball).

-- The lefty's most recent time out came on Wednesday against the Tampa Bay Rays, when he went six innings, surrendering three earned runs while allowing seven hits.
+- In his most recent appearance on Friday against the Baltimore Orioles, the lefty tossed six innings, giving up three earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.